Unleash/unleash/website/docs/topics/feature-flag-migration/feature-flag-migration-best-practices.md

 -   What business outcomes are you looking to drive?
 -   After the migration, what does "better" look like?

-Use our [Feature Flag Migration template](https://docs.google.com/spreadsheets/d/1MKc95v7Tc-9tznWMDVSy2vvmVJTvOFLRVZpx1QrL-_U/edit#gid=996250264) to fill in details about your business case.
+If you're using our [template](https://docs.google.com/spreadsheets/d/1MKc95v7Tc-9tznWMDVSy2vvmVJTvOFLRVZpx1QrL-_U/edit#gid=996250264), now fill in details about your business case.

 ## Planning Feature Flag Migration